 Although scientists are still trying to determine the exact cause of panic disorder, genetics, other biological factors, stressful events, and thinking in a way that exaggerates relatively normal bodily sensations are all believed to play a role in triggering panic attacks.

-What Happens If Panic Attacks In Children Are Left Untreated?
+What If Panic Attacks Are Left Untreated?